epfl-si/jahia2wp/README.md

 ### Information on a WordPress site

-To check if you have a wordPress properly configured:
+To check if you have a WordPress site properly configured:

     .../src$ python jahia2wp.py check $WP_ENV http://localhost/folder/niv3
     WordPress site valid and accessible at http://localhost/folder/niv3

-To get the version of a given wordPress:
+To get the version of a given WordPress site:

     .../src$ python jahia2wp.py version $WP_ENV http://localhost
     4.8

-To get the admin users of a given wordPress
+To get the admin users of a given WordPress site

     .../src$ python jahia2wp.py admins $WP_ENV http://localhost/folder/
     admin:admin@example.com <administrator>